Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Same product meets everyones wants
 - **Customisation:**
 	- Either modify the existing marketing mix, or develop a new one
-	- Assumes the way the product is used and
+	- Assumes the way the product is used and the needs it satisfies in different countries is different
 - **Global Pricing:**
 - **Competitive Positioning:**